 - Select Update and Security thereafter Troubleshoot on the succeeding screen.

-- Jump to the right-hand side and tap Printer.
+- Jump to the right-hand side and tap the Printer.

 - Here, hit Run the Troubleshooter.